Advance Inclusion in your workplace

 A driver for this project was that research shows that our brains ‘light up” when we hear our name, while mispronunciation can lead to feelings of alienation.

 Correct name use, therefore, goes to the heart of creating an inclusive workplace culture and beyond.
 Out of this research, the project created recommendations about how to manage uncertainty over names with respect to creating more equitable and culturally responsive interactions.
-This can be accessed here.
+This research can be accessed online.

 The race equality ‘My Name is” campaign has also drawn attention to this issue.
 This campaign has highlighted that 73% of respondents from more than 100 organisations said they had their names mispronounced leading to them feeling “not important,” “disrespected” and that they “didn’t belong.”